Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 Why Do Whales Sing?

 Unlike toothed whales, baleen whales are unable to echolocate.
-During echolocation, a whale (or dolphin) emits high-pitched sounds that bounce off objects and reflect back to the whale.
-The reflected sound gives the whale an impressive amount of information about an object, including size, shape, density, position, distance, and speed of movement.
+During echolocation, a whale (or a dolphin or porpoise) emits high-pitched sounds that bounce off objects and reflect back to the animal.
+The reflected sound gives the animal an impressive amount of information about an object, including size, shape, density, position, distance, and speed of movement.

 It's been suggested that baleen whale songs help with navigation and environmental analysis and partially replace echolocation, One theory says that baleen whales compare distant and distorted songs to the correct version of the song stored in their memory.
 This may tell them not only where the singers are located but also something about the environment between them and the singers.